 Along with being the program's recruiting coordinator, Oliveira's responsibilities include working with all the hitters, catchers, outfielders, as well as coach third base during the games.
 He also assists Coach Martinez with all aspects of the program, including the academic program, which has set new records each of the last two years with a new record number of scholar athletes (22) and new team GPA (3.01) program highs.

-Over Oliveira's first two seasons the Aztecs have seen a rise in batting average and fielding percentage each year.
+Over Oliveira's first three seasons the Aztecs have seen a rise in batting average and fielding percentage each year.
 There have been 12 Aztecs drafted over the past two years, including seven hitters, none of which had been drafted before.
 Aztec catchers have thrown out over 50% of base stealers under Oliveira, with each starting catcher the past two years being named to the All-Mountain West Team, as well as being named the Mountain West Tournament MVP (Haynal 2014, Zavala 2015).
-Each starting catcher the past two seasons were also drafted and gone on to successful starts in their professional careers.
+The starting catchers in two of the past two seasons were also drafted and gone on to successful starts in their professional careers.

 During the 2015 season, his second as a collegiate coach, Oliveira helped guide the team to their third consecutive Mountain West Championship, including 41 wins.
 The 2015 team also saw five players drafted by Major League teams, three of which being hitters who had never been drafted before (Steven Pallares, Seby Zavala, Ty France).